-For more information about this command, see the z/VM: XEDIT Command and Macro Reference.
+For more information about this command, see z/VM: XEDIT Commands and Macros Reference.

 Multiple Views of the Same File

 If only one file is in virtual storage and you enter a SET SCREEN subcommand, identical views of the file appear on the screen.